Tier 3 · Curiosities

 History

-Southampton Shoal Light was a lighthouse on a shoal in San Francisco Bay, established in 1905.
-The original screw-pile structure was removed in 1960 when the station was automated and its operations transferred to Point Blunt.
-The lighthouse was relocated to Tinsley Island on the Sacramento-San Joaquin Delta, where it serves as a private clubhouse for the St. Francis Yacht Club.
+Built 1905 on a shoal in San Francisco Bay.
+The screw-pile structure was removed in 1960 when operations transferred to Point Blunt.
+The lighthouse was relocated to Tinsley Island in the Sacramento–San Joaquin Delta, where it now serves as a clubhouse for the St. Francis Yacht Club.

 Why it matters